 The Intellectual Property Rights of whatsoever nature in the Information shall be and remain vested in Euronext or its licensors.

-Subject to clause 12.1, the Intellectual Property Rights in (i) Original Created Works created by the Contracting Party and/or its Affiliates, and (ii) other works created by the Contracting Party and/or its Affiliates for the Internal Use of the Information and/or the provision of the Information to its Clients, shall vest in the Contracting Party and/or its Affiliates as the case may be.
+Subject to clause 12.1, the Intellectual Property Rights in Original Created Works created by the Contracting Party and/or its Affiliates shall vest in the Contracting Party and/or its Affiliates as the case may be.

 Euronext represents that: